-Chicago manual of style, 16th ed.
-(2010) is a preferred style manual for academic research in the Humanities and Social Sciences.
-Use the online version, or the print version in Stauffer Reference (Ref Z253 .U69 2010).
+Chicago manual of style, 17th ed.
+(2017) is a preferred style manual for academic research in the Humanities and Social Sciences.
+Use the online version, or the print version in Stauffer Reference (Ref Z253 .U69 2017).
+Chicago name-date style examples below:

 MLA style manual and guide to scholarly publishing, 3rd ed.
 (2008) is another recommended style manual for the Humanities.
-Check the print version in Stauffer Library - Reference Collection (Ref PN147 .G444 2008), or see style guides examples under Citing sources.
+Check the print version in Stauffer Library - Reference Collection (Ref PN147 .G444 2008), or see style guides examples under Citing & Citation Management.

 Chicago name-date style or bibliography style examples below: